-A further interesting note about the Irish Sea experiments was that in the summer of 1944 the behaviour of a light beam was studied across the 57 mile link between stations A and C. The purpose of this was to observe any changes in refraction as a result of temperature change, but these tests proved inconclusive at that stage.
+A further interesting note about the Irish Sea experiments was that in the summer of 1944 the behaviour of a light beam was studied across the 57-mile link between stations A and C. The purpose of this was to observe any changes in refraction as a result of temperature change, but these tests proved inconclusive at that stage.

 When referring to radio signals we often refer to the frequency and wavelength of the signal.
 The frequency is the number of complete on/off cycles that are completed in one second.
 Historically the unit of measure was cycles, but we now measure frequency in Hertz (Hz).
 Think of frequency as being a measure of time.
-The wavelength is the total length of a complete cycle, and is measured in meters (m).
+The wavelength is the total length of a complete cycle and is measured in meters (m).
 The higher the frequency, or the more cycles per second, the shorter the wavelength, or the more cycles that need to fit into a notional 1m length.

 Wavelength can sometimes be used to refer to the radio band in which the transmission is being undertaken.
 In the Irish Sea experiments, transmissions were planned in three bands, or using three different wavelengths; 3cm (also known as the X-band), 6cm and 9cm (also known as the S-band).
 The corresponding frequencies are 8-12 GHz, 5GHz and 2-4GHz respectively.

-While the experiments themselves were only evaluating the propagation of radio waves through the lower atmosphere, it appears that the links was also used to provide a radiotelephone link initially between the two closest stations 57 miles away.
-While only temporary connection was achieved for a couple of months at a time, the system was adopted on the 1m (1 meter) wavelength and installed in all of the stations by the Admiralty Signal Establishment.
+While the experiments themselves were only evaluating the propagation of radio waves through the lower atmosphere, it appears that the links were also used to provide a radiotelephone link initially between the two closest stations 57 miles away.
+While only a temporary connection was achieved for a couple of months at a time, the system was adopted on the 1m (1 meter) wavelength and installed in all of the stations by the Admiralty Signal Establishment.
 Using two varying frequencies, they achieved duplex operation allowing an operator to transmit and receive at the same time.

 Locating the stations

 In both detailed reports I have seen on these experiments, the station locations have been described in detail.
 While no grid references were supplied, from the descriptions and use of modern aerial photography it was possible to locate almost all of the sites involved in the Irish Sea experiments.
-There were also over-ground experiments conducted between the Admiralty Signal Establishment buildings at Whitewell Hatch and the General Electric Company Research Laboratories in Wembley; but these are out of the scope of this article.
-At three of these, the original buildings still exist.
+There were also over-ground experiments conducted between the Admiralty Signal Establishment buildings at Whitewell Hatch and the General Electric Company Research Laboratories in Wembley, but these are out of the scope of this article.
+In three of these, the original buildings still exist.
 It appears that when scoping locations for these sites in early 1942 there was some difficulty finding a suitable compromise.
-After short field trials, the locations below were agreed.
+After short field trials, the locations below were agreed upon.

 The first links between south and north Wales were between 2-4 GHz, known as the S-band.
 These were operational in November 1943, although Garn-Fawr is reported as being operational from July 1943.
-Portpatrick became operational at the end of August 1943, but it took until March 1944 until signals were able to be received over the 200 mile sea path.
+Portpatrick became operational at the end of August 1943, but it took until March 1944 until signals were able to be received over the 200-mile sea path.
 The last site to have equipment installed and be operational was Knockharnahan in March 1944.
 The next link to be trialled was the X-band, between 8-12 GHz, on which all stations were functional in July 1944.
 Transmission tests were undertaken nearly continuously until the end of the war.